finleap-connect/ljsp-js/README.md

 - `args` | `Function` Variadic.
 One or more functions.

-### fNill
+### fNil

-Takes a function f, and returns a function that calls f, replacing a nil first argument to f with the supplied value x.
-Higher arity versions can replace arguments in the second and third positions (y, z).
-Note that the function f can take any number of arguments, not just the one(s) being nil-patched.
+Takes a function `f`, and returns a function that calls `f`, replacing a `nullish` first argument to `f` with the supplied value.
+Higher arity versions can replace arguments in the second, third, etc. positions.
+Note that the function `f` can take any number of arguments, not just the one(s) being nil-patched.

 ```javascript
 import { fNill } from "@flc-ds/fii-js-core";